Stanford fires men's basketball coach Jerod Haase after 8 seasons

 The Cardinal have made the tournament just once since then under Dawkins and Haase.

-The new coach will have the tough task of taking Stanford into its first campaign in the Atlantic Coast Conference next season with tougher competition and more difficult cross-country travel.
+The new coach will have the tough task of taking Stanford into its first campaign in the Atlantic Coast Conference next season with tougher competition and more difficult cross-country travel, as well as dealing with issues facing all of major college sports from the transfer portal and NIL.

+“If the program was perfect right now, I’d still be the coach,” Haase said.
+“It’s not perfect.
+There need to be some advancements and improvements. … It is an inflection point because there’s so many big changes, big decisions that are going on right now.
+I believe Stanford is a place of great ingenuity, creativity and desire to lead.
+The truth is a lot of these are hard decisions, especially when you value the scholar athlete, you value the experience, you value development of players.
+They’re not easy conversations and they’re not a lot of easy solutions.”

+AP Sports Writer Mark Anderson in Las Vegas contributed to this report

 Get poll alerts and updates on AP Top 25 basketball throughout the season.
 Sign up here.